What's a back slit on a full sheet label?

-You've probably encountered stickers or labels without back slits before – they can be challenging to peel.
-That's because there's no easy spot to begin separating the label from its liner.
+You've probably encountered full sheet labels without back slits before – they can be challenging to peel.
+That's because there's no easy spot to begin separating the label from its liner or back slit.

-A back slit is a cut made to the liner piece.
-The liner is the sheet you peel off and discard when you're ready to apply your label.
-Adding a back slit in the liner makes peeling easier by giving you a separation access point.
+A back slit is a cut made to the liner side of the sheet.
+The liner is the side you peel off and discard when you're ready to apply your label.
+Adding a back slit to the liner makes peeling easier by giving you a separation access point.
 In turn, back slits can speed up the application process and help minimize damage to the label's integrity.